China's services sector eyes recovery after reopening, but challenges loom

 Some in the service sector say there remains some hope.

-A senior executive at a hotel chain with more than 600 properties in China said the firm was "confident that Lunar New Year is going to be great," as its website traffic surged 300 per cent-400 per cent after the announcements of eased COVID rules.
+A senior executive at a hotel chain with more than 600 properties in China said the firm was "confident" that Chinese New Year was "going to be great", as its website traffic surged 300 per cent to 400 per cent after the announcements of eased COVID-19 rules.

 The chain is now scrambling to "adjust to the new policies" to get ready for the holidays, the executive said.